xlaurahu/CorrDiffSCIL/README.md

 print(earth2studio.__version__)
 ```

-Make sure your python version is >3.10.
+Make sure your Python version is >3.10.

 Install submodules NVIDIA Earth-2 Correction Diffusion in NIM to ensure that data loads safely: